Strumenta/SmartReader/README.md

 ## Demo & Console Projects

-The demo project is just a simple ASP.NET Core webpage that allows you to input an address and see the results of the library.
+The demo project is a simple ASP.NET Core webpage that allows you to input an address and see the results of the library.

-The console project is simple Console program that allows you to see the results of the library on random test page.
+The console project is a Console program that allows you to see the results of the library on a random test page.

 ## Creating The Nuget Package